Dutch colonization of the Americas: Mainland in North America

 After some early trading expeditions, the first Dutch settlement in the Americas was founded in 1615: Fort Nassau, on Castle Island along the Hudson, near present-day Albany.
 The settlement served mostly as an outpost for fur trade with the native Lenape tribespeople, but was later replaced by Fort Orange.
 Both forts were named in honor of the House of Orange-Nassau.

 By 1621, the United Provinces had charted a new company, a trading monopoly in the Americas and West Africa: the Dutch West India Company.
 The Dutch West India Company sought recognition as founders of the New World – which they ultimately did as founders of a new province in 1623, New Netherland.
 That year, another Fort Nassau was built on the Delaware River near Gloucester City, New Jersey.

 In 1624, the first colonists, mostly Walloons and their slaves-bound servants, arrived to New Netherland by the shipload, landing at Governors Island and initially dispensed to Fort Orange, Fort Wilhelmus and Kievits Hoek.
-In 1626, Director of the Dutch West India Company Peter Minuit purchased the island of Manhattan from the Lenape natives and started construction of Fort Amsterdam, which grew to become the main port and capital, New Amsterdam.
+In 1626, Director of New Netherland Peter Minuit purchased the island of Manhattan from the Lenape natives and started construction of Fort Amsterdam, which grew to become the main port and capital, New Amsterdam.
 The colony expanded to outlying areas at Pavonia, Brooklyn, Bronx, and Long Island.

 On the Connecticut River, Fort Huys de Goede Hoop was completed in 1633 at present day Hartford.
 By 1636, the English from Newtown (now Cambridge, Massachusetts) settled on the north side of the Little River.
 In the Treaty of Hartford, the border of New Netherland was retracted to western Connecticut and by 1653, the English had overtaken the Dutch trading post.

 Expansion along the Delaware River beyond Fort Nassau did not begin until the 1650s, after the takeover of a Swedish colony which had been established at Fort Christina in 1638.
 Settlements at Fort Nassau and the short-lived Fort Beversreede were abandoned and consolidated at Fort Casimir.
 By 1655 Fort Christina, sitting in what is today Wilmington, had already been renamed Fort Altena.